How to Choose a Personal Trainer

 - Periodic re-evaluations.
 Trainers should periodically re-perform diagnostic tests, re-examine client goals, and either maintain or reformulate program goals based on participant responses.
 Important in maintaining continuous optimal program design.

-The majority of reputable rrainers will abide by the professional code of ethics of their certifying organization.
+The majority of reputable trainers will abide by the professional code of ethics of their certifying organization.
 Professionalism is highly stressed by all respected organizations listed in this article.
-You should be skeptical of your trainers professionalism a trainer:
+You should be skeptical if a trainer:

 - Insists on an actual workout during the first meeting.
 Most personal training sessions last either 30 or 60 minutes.
 This initial meeting should be used to explore what you need and process necessary paperwork.